koodilehto/koodilehto-site/README.md

 # Koodilehto site

 If you want to run this site locally, make sure you have Ruby and jekyll installed ("gem install jekyll").
-Once you have done that, just "jekyll".
+Once you have done that, just "jekyll serve -w".
 If you want to change default port or something, just use the flags (ie. --server 3000).
 After you have the server running, surf to http://localhost:4000 .

 ## Ubuntu Issues